U.S. Air Force Academy Class of 1959

 Forever First

-It's difficult to write a class history for the Class of 1959, because it is intrinsically wrapped up with the founding of the Academy itself.
-59ers spent three years in a temporary facility at Lowry AFB in Denver, and a single year at the permanent site outside of Colorado Springs.
-Reportedly, 60,000 people applied for the 300 vacancies for the class, and 306 entered the school in June 1955.
+The First Class—the Class of 1959—spent three years in a temporary facility at Lowry AFB in Denver and a single year at the permanent site outside of Colorado Springs.
+Of the 306 who entered the program, 207 would graduate during the Academy's in the very first June Week in 1959.

 "During one parade in our freshman year, the heavens opened up.
 It was the worst rainstorm that I remembered up to that time (probably since then also).
 We wore our khaki uniforms, but with no rain gear, and, of course, we were soaked.
 Among my better thoughts as we were marching through this storm was, "Who in their right mind would make us continue to march in this crazy weather?"
 The water was over our shoes as we marched in the roadways, and I kept envisioning our rifles becoming pure rust before the parade was over!
 By the time the Pass In Review started, I was thoroughly convinced, and from the murmurs I kept hearing from the ranks, I think most of the rest of us were also convinced, that this whole exercise was the dumbest thing we had ever done!